gtreshchev/RuntimeAudioImporter/README.md

 - Supported for major audio formats: MP3, WAV and FLAC
 - Automatic detection of audio format (by extension)
 - System for obtaining transcoding status for error detection
-- No any external dependencies
+- No any static libraries and external dependencies
 - Support for all available devices (tested on Windows and Android, but there are no restrictions to work on other devices)

 ## Documentation